 Keep in mind that not all residual pain or nerve-related numbness experienced after open back surgery is an indication of FBSS.
-While spinal stabilization and fusion procedures are meant to immediately alleviate the worst of the symptoms, recovery can be arduous.
+While spinal stabilization and fusion procedures are meant to immediately relieve the worst of the symptoms, recovery can be difficult.
 During the recovery period, it is extremely important to report all symptomatic changes to the physical therapist or surgeon in order to make sure that the right post-surgery plan for recovery is in place.

-At Laser Spine Institute, we offer an effective alternative to traditional open back fusion for the L1-L2 vertebrae.
-Our minimally invasive stabilization surgery helps patients find relief from chronic and debilitating back pain.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back fusion for the L1 to L2 vertebrae.^ Our minimally invasive stabilization surgery helps patients find relief from chronic and debilitating back pain.
 Opposed to the invasive nature of traditional open back fusion, our minimally invasive stabilization surgery is performed through a small incision.

-You also have less risk of infection because our surgeries are performed in an outpatient surgery center instead of in a hospital.
+You also have less surgical blood loss and a reduced risk of infection^ because our surgeries are performed in an outpatient surgery center instead of in a hospital.
 This means that you can leave the same day that your surgery is performed, as opposed to staying several nights in the hospital for postoperative care.

-What do you do if you suffer from Failed Back Surgery Syndrome (FBSS)?
+What do you do if you suffer from failed back surgery syndrome (FBSS)?

-If you have undergone traditional open back surgery and it has not provided any pain relief, or if you have experienced worse pain and symptoms than your original back pain, you might be suffering from FBSS.
-In order to create an effective treatment plan to help relieve your pain, we encourage you to consult your physician about conservative treatment options and our minimally invasive stabilization surgery.
+If you have undergone traditional open back surgery and it has not provided any pain relief, or if you have experienced a worsening in your symptoms compared to your original back pain, you might be suffering from FBSS.
+In order to create an effective treatment plan to help relieve your pain, we encourage you to contact Laser Spine Institute to learn about your potential treatment options and our minimally invasive stabilization surgery.

 Several of our patients have found pain relief from our minimally invasive stabilization procedures after enduring the consequences of FBSS for years.
-To find out if you are a candidate for our spine surgery, please call our Spine Care Consultants and schedule a review of your most recent MRI.
-Don’t settle for a life of pain.
+To find out if you are a candidate for our spine surgery, please reach out to our dedicated team and schedule a free MRI review.* Don’t settle for a life of pain.
 Let us help you reclaim your quality of life with our minimally invasive stabilization surgery.